aws-powertools/powertools-lambda-dotnet/README.md

 ### Installation

-The Powertools for AWS Lambda (.NET) utilities (.NET 6) are available as NuGet packages.
+The Powertools for AWS Lambda (.NET) utilities (.NET 6 and .NET 8) are available as NuGet packages.
 You can install the packages from [NuGet Gallery](https://www.nuget.org/packages?q=AWS+Lambda+Powertools*) or from Visual Studio editor by searching `AWS.Lambda.Powertools*` to see various utilities available.

 * [AWS.Lambda.Powertools.Logging](https://www.nuget.org/packages?q=AWS.Lambda.Powertools.Logging):